ThomasSteendijk/ExamplePackages/Intune/Set User Desktop Background/ReadMe.md

 - Uploadscript for Intune

 # How to use:
-1.)
-Download the folder to your local system
+1. Download the folder to your local system
-1.) run the powershell script `"Upload to intune.ps1"`.
+1. run the powershell script `"Upload to intune.ps1"`.
-It will install all the required modules and prompt you for the 1.)
-Input tanent ID (CompanyName.OnMicrosoft.com) and later a account with permission to administrate intune.
+It will install all the required modules and prompt you for the tanent ID
+1. Input tanent ID (CompanyName.OnMicrosoft.com) and later a account with permission to administrate intune.
-1.)
-Input link to the desktop.
+1. Input link to the desktop.

 The script will create one deployments in intune
 - Set User Desktop Background

-Assign this to the computers or users who need have there desktop changed.
+Assign this to the computers or users who need have their desktop changed.

 ## A Example deployment